View the Executive Summary for this brief.

 The Communications Decency Act

 Title V of the Telecommunications Act, the Communications Decency Act, includes “one of the most valuable tools for protecting freedom of expression and innovation on the Internet: Section 230.”
 Section 230 says that “No provider or user of an interactive computer service shall be treated as the publisher or speaker of any information provided by another information content provider.”
-This means that providers are not legally accountable for content published on their platforms; people can upload videos to YouTube and or leave reviews on Amazon without either company being sued for the content (Electronic Frontier Foundation).
-There are exceptions for criminal claims, but in general Section 230 has “let online speech and commerce flourish without the constant threat of frivolous lawsuits looming overhead” (Adam Thierer).
+This means that providers are not legally accountable for content published on their platforms; people can upload videos to YouTube and or leave reviews on Amazon without either company being sued for the content.
+There are exceptions for criminal claims, but in general Section 230 has “let online speech and commerce flourish without the constant threat of frivolous lawsuits looming overhead.”

 Expanding Broadband Access

-Much of recent broadband legislation in the United States has addressed the “the Rural Broadband Gap.”
-Nearly 25 million Americans lack broadband connectivity, 19 million of which live in rural communities (NTIA).
-Having disconnected sectors of the population “undermines policy objectives in areas such as health and education, as well as broader economic and social development” since private and public services require reliable broadband (OECD: Rural Divide).
+If government officials do not have “a clear picture of where service gaps exist…parts of the country will be left out when it is time to distribute funds.”
+Additionally, having disconnected sectors of the population “undermines policy objectives in areas such as health and education, as well as broader economic and social development” since private and public services require reliable broadband.

 Local Communities Get It Done